syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Populating-Events.md

 ![Calendar Inline Events](images/Xamarin.Android-Calendar-Agendaitemcustomview.png)

+## Setting Text Size of Appointments

+You can customize the text size of appointments displayed in your calendar.
+The 'InlineAppointmentTextSize' and 'InlineAppointmentTimeTextSize' properties allow you to set the font size of the text used to display appointment information.

 ### InlineAppointmentTextSize

  [InlineAppointmentTextSize](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Calendar.MonthViewSettings.html#Com_Syncfusion_Calendar_MonthViewSettings_InlineAppointmentTextSize) property is used to set the text size of the appointments displayed in the SfCalendar control.